-• Students who are included in the denominator and make a gain according to pages 17-18 using Table 4 to determine gains for students who remained in the same achievement level below Level 5.
+Students who are included in the denominator and make a gain according to page 17 using Table 7 to determine gains for students who remained in the same achievement level below Level 5 for the FAST ELA PM3 and Table 8 to determine gains for students who remained in the same achievement level below Level 4 for the FAA ELA.

-Determining Percentile Ranking for Identifying the Lowest Performing 25% for Mathematics

-Using the students included in the learning gains denominator, the prior-year FAST Mathematics PM3 assessments are separately grouped by grade level or B.E.S.T. mathematics EOC subject area and are assigned a rank value for each test score within the grade level and EOC groupings; neither the current-year assessment grade level nor the prior-year achievement level are factors at this point.
+Determining Percentile Ranking for Identifying the Lowest Performing 25% for Mathematics Using the students included in the learning gains denominator, the prior-year FAST Mathematics PM3/FAA Mathematics assessments are separately grouped by grade level or B.E.S.T. mathematics EOC/FAA mathematics EOC subject area and are assigned a rank value for each test score within the grade level and EOC groupings; neither the current-year assessment grade level nor the prior-year achievement level are factors at this point.